jossdoe/xpress/README.md

 // Globals are scrapers that are not assigned to a specific list
 // You can add or remove entries as you like
-// If you don't use global scrapers, just keep it an empty array – don't remove it export const globals: Array<GlobalListType> = [
+// If you don't use global scrapers, just keep it as an empty array – don't remove it export const globals: Array<GlobalListType> = [
   {
     // The title of your scraper